arazthexd/molsberry/README.md

 MOdular Structure Based drug discovERY

 # To-Do
-- [ ] Add Scorer template to the core.
+- [x] Add Analyzer template to the core.
+- [ ] Add example rdkit analyzer to rdkit module.
 - [ ] Add some ligand/protein operators that take a context such as pocket.
 - [ ] Complete OpenMM module (Lower Priority)
 - [ ] Add Cuby4 module needed for first stage of protein-ligand scoring.